Meditation: 18 SEPTEMBER 2021,

 What is the significance of Jesus' gesture?
 Jesus elevated a little child in the presence of his disciples by placing the child in a privileged position of honor.
 It is customary, even today, to seat the guest of honor at the right side of the host.
 Who is the greatest in God's kingdom?
 The one who is humble and lowly of heart - who instead of asserting their rights willingly empty themselves of pride and self-seeking glory by taking the lowly position of a servant or child.

 Jesus, himself, is our model.
 He came not to be served, but to serve (Matthew 20:28).
 Paul the Apostle states that Jesus emptied himself and took the form of a servant (Philippians 2:7).
-Jesus lowered himself (he whose place is at the right hand of God the Father) and took on our lowly nature that he might raise us up and clothe us in his divine n
+Jesus lowered himself (he whose place is at the right hand of God the Father) and took on our lowly nature that he might raise us up and clothe us in his divine nature.

 WORDS & REFLECTIONS FROM FR.
 UJU